Frequently Asked Questions Continued

 As we have just seen, abolitionists reject the regulation of animal use for a variety of reasons.
 And for many of the same reasons we reject single-issue campaigns, even when those campaigns seek to abolish, rather than regulate, a particular type of animal use.

 Focusing on a single type of animal use at the exclusion of others sends a confusing message to the public.
-A campaign aimed at the eradication of fur farming sends the message that killing animals for fur is wrong. nd, of course, killing animals to wear their fur is wrong.
+A campaign aimed at the eradication of fur farming sends the message that killing animals for fur is wrong.
+And of course killing animals to wear their fur is wrong.
 But such a campaign is silent on whether it is wrong to kill animals for silk, wool or leather, and silent on whether it is wrong to use animals for food, entertainment, and so on.
 Within the current social and industrial context of animal use, this silence can reasonably be interpreted by a member of the public as a suggestion that there is something particularly wrong with killing animals for fur.
 This is, at the very least, misleading.
 Further, single-issue campaigns can easily be interpreted as condoning other uses of animals.

 It is difficult, if not impossible, to communicate the abolitionist message while approaching the problem one sub-issue at a time.
 The abolitionist approach recommends focusing our energy on creative, nonviolent, abolitionist-vegan education.
 To the extent that one wants to object to a particular use of animals, we believe that one must do so by making it clear that the particular use of animals is wrong because every use of animals is wrong.
 In this way, even a single-issue message must be carried out as an instance of abolitionist-vegan education.